Raising and Breeding Rabbits

 Spinning Right from a Rabbit

-Some years back, I raised Zecca Rex Royals for pelts and meat.
+Between about 1978 and 1983, I raised Zecca Rex Royals for pelts and meat.
 That was before the environmentalists started spraying red paint on people's fur coats.
 We had a rabbitry capable of supporting 1500 animals and had gotten up to 350 rabbits by the time the bottom dropped out of the fur market.

-Now I have a new, smaller rabbitry.
+After that, we built a new, smaller rabbitry.

-My current method is to:
+My current plan is to:

 -work to constantly improve the breeds I have